10/29/2023 Publication Status: ACTIVE*

 Trunks put a finger up to point at Goku, "And you are never allowed to invent food again.
 Got it?"

-"But, you liked what I invented last time."
+"But, you liked what I invented yesterday."

 Pan snorted from laughter in the corner.